 2. You don’t have to pay an annual fee.

-While some rewards or cash back cards waive the annual fee for the first year, others don’t have a fee at all.
-Here are six:
+While some rewards or cash back cards waive the annual fee for the first year, there are plenty of cards that don’t have an annual fee at all.

 If your credit card waives the annual fee for the first year but won’t for the second, you can also switch cards.